 Authentic, old ghurra, churn stick holder, ritual utensil

 Ghurra: divine utensil from Nepal.
-Beautiful, authentic ghurra, 50-70 years old.
+Splendid, authentic ghurra, 50-70 years old.

 For centuries the mountain people of Nepal use the ghurra (churning rod-holder) as a tool for churning milk into butter.
 Besides possessing an important functional side, ghurras give expression tot the age-old Hindu creation myth, the Samudra Manthana: the churning of the milk ocean by the gods and demons, which is also a story with a paradigmatic pattern, one of the endless struggle between the forces of good and evil.